stefanwaldhauser/blog/content/posts/lambda_learning_rate_limit.md

 Depending on your use case, it might be useful to use reserved concurrency as a second layer of defense.
 It can act as a safeguard that should not be reached if the source rate limiting is correctly configured.
 If it is reached, it signals that you need to adjust your source rate limiting.
 A CloudWatch alarm can notify you when this limit is approached.

 If you decide to use reserved concurrency, be sure to test what happens to events when throttling occurs, as the results may surprise you.
-This behavior is not always clearly documented in the AWS docs, so some experimentation is necessary.
+This behavior is not always clearly documented in the AWS docs in my experience, so some experimentation is necessary.